hypermodeinc/.github/profile/README.md

 ## What is Hypermode?

-Hypermode is a toolkit for building AI-powered frontends.
+The app developer's missing operational framework to free AI from the lab and launch in production.
+Join the developers who skip the data science, write less code, build richer features, and ship faster.

-The toolkit consists of an SDK, an inference engine, and a datastore.
-With an SDK of shorthand methods for requesting inferences from your AI models, the engine allows you to chain together different services in the programming language you're most comfortable with.
-This is all enabled by a fully managed vector-graph datastore with model management, embedding automation, and analytics built-in.
+- Try a new model, in one line of code.

-## Who is Hypermode for?
+- Tailor models, start with zero data.

-Hypermode is made for frontend developers.
+- Put models to work, with Hypermode Functions.

-Our team has made multiple products for frontend developers.
-The top problems are always the same: you need to ship faster, you need to deliver a blazing fast ® UX, and you need security to sign off.
+## What can you Ship with Hypermode?

-You can trust Hypermode to deliver on all three.
+From vector search to retrieval-augmented generation (RAG), LLMs to customized open source models, Hypermode has everything you need to ship powerful AI features.

 ## How do I get started with Hypermode?

-If you're a frontend developer who would like early access, email hello@hypermode.com with what kind of AI you want in your frontend, and we'll get you onboarded.
+If you're an app developer who would like early access, email hello@hypermode.com with your first AI-powered feature and we'll get you onboarded.